makerdiary/python-keyboard/docs/configuration.md

 ```

-`keymap` contains multiple layers of keycodes. `macro_handler` is used to handle all macros. `pairs_handler` is used to handle any pair-keys.
+The `keymap` variable can contains multiple layers of keycodes.
+The `macro_handler` is used to handle all macros.
+The `pairs_handler` is used to handle any pair-keys.

 **When `code.py` is saved, the keyboard will reload it.
 If `code.py` has a syntax error, the keyboard will stop working.
 But, don't worry, it wouldn't damage the hardware.
-Fix the error and save it, then the keyboard will recover**
+Use another keyboard to fix the error and save it, then the keyboard will recover.**

+## Examples

-If you know how Python works, configuring the keyboard would be very easy.
-If not, we have some examples to get started.
+If you already Python, configuring the keyboard is simple.
+If not, here are some examples to get started.

 1. To swap the positions of <kbd>Caps</kbd> and <kbd>LCtrl</kbd>, just swap `CAPS` and `LCTRL` in `layer 0` of `keymap`: